raymondworkshop/raymondworkshop.github.io/_posts/course/2023-03-20-entrepreneurship.md

         + Being part of cross-functional teams and task forces
             - understand a problem from different perspectives

-    - 6.7 Weekly Insights and Conclusion
-        + TODO

 * Essentials of Communication
     - Process of Communication